 Master of Computer Science

 The Master of Computer Science Distance Education program is a terminal professional degree requiring no thesis or comprehensive examination.
 Only persons residing in the United States are eligible to enroll in the program.
+The GRE is required for all applicants.
 Please visit the department web site for current admission requirements and curriculum information.

 Associate Director of Distance Education Programs, College of Engineering

 (What will I learn?)

 At least 31 credit hours of course work (ten courses) are required.
 At least 21 credit hours must be in courses bearing the CSC prefix, and must include CSC 600 plus three core courses.

 The remaining courses may be chosen from the following:

 - graduate courses within the College of Engineering (including Computer Science)

 - graduate courses in the College of Physical and Mathematical Sciences